 This can be done to give meaning to the subject matter of a painting or simply for artistic effect.
 Throughout history, artists have used visual metaphors in their paintings and drawings to convey messages to their viewers without actually saying anything at all through words.

 Visual metaphors can also be used in advertising images and Visual metaphors in art are a kind of symbolism, but instead of words or names they use objects to represent ideas or concepts.
-Visual metaphors can be found in any medium, from the paintings of Picasso to the movies of Alfred Hitchcock.
+They can be found in any medium, from the paintings of Picasso to the movies of Alfred Hitchcock.

 Visual metaphors can be used to make a work more interesting, and they are often used in advertising or other forms of commercial art.
 Since visual metaphors can be very complex and difficult to understand, they must be explained carefully by an artist.